 - To make sure your wishes are carried out

-If you don’t leave a will, your estate will be distributed according to the law.
-There are rules stating how the estate should be shared out, called intestacy rules.
-This may not tally with what you would have wanted.
-For example, if you have an unmarried partner, they will not automatically be entitled to inherit anything.
+If you don’t leave a will, your estate will be shared out according to the law.
+This is known as intestacy rules.
+This may not be the same as what you would have wanted.
+For example, if you're not married to your partner, they won’t automatically inherit anything.

 - To help your friends and family

 If you don’t leave a will, it can be more stressful for your family to sort things out after your death.
 Making your wishes clear can also prevent family disputes.

 - To pay the right amount of Inheritance Tax

 By planning your will carefully, you may be able to reduce your Inheritance Tax bill – see Money Helper for more information.

 - To support the causes you care about

 For example, you could leave a gift to a charity or political party you support.